Can a phone app tame fatty liver? 2,000 patients put to the test

 Summary

-This study tests a digital software tool that helps doctors guide patients with MAFLD (a common fatty liver disease) through lifestyle changes and remote monitoring.
-About 2,000 adults aged 18–65 with overweight or obesity will use the app to track weight and blood sugar.
-The goal is to see if the software can safely help reduce weight and improve blood sugar control, since no approved drug exists for this condition.
+This study tests a digital app that helps doctors guide patients with metabolic fatty liver disease (MAFLD) through diet and exercise plans.
+Researchers will enroll 2,000 adults aged 18–65 with a BMI of 24–35 and a confirmed MAFLD diagnosis.
+Participants use the app to track weight and blood sugar, while doctors adjust their lifestyle advice remotely.
+The goal is to see if this approach leads to meaningful weight loss and better blood sugar control.

 Disclaimer